bscotch/favro-sdk/README.md

 ### Identifiers

-> 💡 Use HTML inspectors in the Favro webapp to find unique identifiers.

 Items in Favro (cards, boards, comments, custom fields, etc.) are all identified by unique identifiers.
-Different types of items are fetched independently, with relationships indicated by identifiers for other types of items.
+Different types of items are fetched independently, with relationships indicated by identifiers pointing to other items.

 For example, if you fetch a Card from the API (or a webhook) you'll also get a list of Widget identifiers in that card, but not the data about those widgets.
 Similarly, a Card contains a list of its Custom Fields and corresponding values, but most of the information is in the form of Custom Field identifiers.
 In both cases, if you wanted to see the _names_ or other information those associated items, you'll need to make API requests for those specific items using their IDs.

-You'll find that some items have multiple unique identifiers.
-Cards, in particular, have a `cardId` and `cardCommonId`.
-The former is a unique identifier for that Card _on a specific Widget_.
-The latter is a global identifier for that card.

-#### Card Sequential
+#### Card Sequential ID

 Cards have a field called `sequentialId` that corresponds directly to the visible identifier shown in the Card UI, from which users can copy a card URL.